tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_4.md

             member this.Undoer = None
 ```

-It is unusual to define commands such as they will return multiple events, but we can do it, as follows:
+It is possible, althought uncommon, to define for commands cases that can return multiple events as follows:

 ```FSharp
     type TodoCommand =